umangtdesai/MBE-Data-Analysis/soohyeok_soojee/readme.md

 https://geo-massdot.opendata.arcgis.com/datasets/train-stations?geometry=-73.51%2C41.878%2C-69.555%2C42.59

 ### Project Description:
-We currently put together a few datasets and transformed them to see which neighborhoods within the Greater Boston Area
+We currently put together the few datasets listed above and transformed the acquired datasets to see which neighborhoods within the Greater Boston Area
 - has greater number of landmarks to see
 - has better system of public transportation
 - has low crime rates.